The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: Introduction

-The structure of the rest of the paper is as follows: in Section \ref{sec:definitions} we present the definitions.
-Section \ref{sec:review_of_np} reviews the proof of the Valiant-Vazirani Theorem, while Sections \ref{sec:ma} and \ref{sec:vv_to_qcma} contain the extension of the theorem to the classes $\MA$ and $\QCMA$, respectively.
-In section \ref{sec:robustness} we discuss some alternate definitions of the class \UQMA, and complete problems for this class.
-We also show that the two classes are equivalent, under randomized reductions.
-Finally, in section \ref{sec:qma_impossibility_results} we prove impossibility results regarding extending our results to \QMA\ using similar ideas.
+The structure of the remainder of the paper is as follows: in Section~\ref{sec:definitions}, we present the definitions.
+Section \ref{sec:review_of_np} comprises a review of the proof of the Valiant-Vazirani Theorem, while Sections \ref{sec:ma} and \ref{sec:vv_to_qcma} contain the extensions of the theorem to the classes $\MA$ and $\QCMA$, respectively.
+In Section \ref{sec:robustness}, we discuss some alternative definitions of the class \UQMA and complete problems for this class.
+We also show that the two classes are equivalent under randomized reductions.
+Finally, in Section \ref{sec:qma_impossibility_results}, we prove the impossibility results for the extension of our results to \QMA\ using similar ideas.